 After the break-up of a long-term relationship, Haley decided that she wanted to move closer to her roots, which meant returning to the area where her mother grew up, located on the outskirts of the Navajo Nation in Gallup, New Mexico.
 Her clans are Bit'ahnii (Leaf clan), Tódich'ii'nii (Bitter Water clan), Dibéłzhíní (Black Sheep clan), and Táchii'nii (Red Running Into the Water People clan).

-As she settled into life in Gallup, Haley began to work through and understand her experience of intergenerational trauma and to embrace her Native culture.
+As she settled into life in Gallup, Haley began to work through and understand her experience of intergenerational trauma and to embrace her Native American culture.
 As she reconnected with her ancestry and her tribal tradition, Haley discovered that the practice of yoga kept her focused on total healing, mental, physical, emotional, and spiritual.